fredrik-j-lindberg/discord-social-bot/README.md

 _Notes_

-- Some native discord stats are included in the stats, such as account creation date and server join date
+- Some native discord stats are included in the stats, such as:
+  - account creation date
+  - server join date
-- Bot keeps track of some activity stats, such as reaction and message count
+- Bot keeps track of some activity stats, such as:
+  - favorite emojis
+  - message count
+  - reaction count
 - Member data fields generally require opt in on a guild level.
 This is configured in the guild config.
 - Member data is guild-scoped, so e.g. if you are in two separate guilds who both have the bot, the member data does not automatically sync between guilds.
 This is to make it possible for you to share data in guild X you do not necessarily want exposed in guild Y